Khulna Khulna Division, Bangladesh Travel Guide

 Features distinct winter, summer, and monsoon seasons.

 Khulna’s history stretches back centuries, shaped by various empires and cultural influences.
-The region once formed part of the ancient Vanga kingdom and later came under the rule of various dynasties, including the Pala, Sena, and Sultanate periods.
+The region once formed part of the ancient Vanga kingdom and after that came under the rule of several dynasties, including the Pala, Sena, and Sultanate periods.
 Evidence of these eras exists in nearby historical sites, like the Mosque City of Bagerhat, an UNESCO World Heritage site just a short drive from Khulna.
 This nearby treasure showcases the rich architectural and spiritual heritage of the 15th century under the rule of Khan Jahan Ali.

 The city presents a true taste of Bangladeshi life away from the larger metropolises.